Help » How To Create A Business Process Model (BPMN) Tutorial

 Sample Business Process Model with BPMN.

-The second visualization makes communicating your business process model with stakeholders easier.
+This visualization makes communicating your business process model with stakeholders easier.

-dragon1 process model artist impression example
+process model example artist impression

-Process Model Artist Impression Example.
+Process Model Example of Artist Impression.

 • Input and Output Data